 Physical - Exhaustion, lethargy and overall lack of energy.
 The fact is, the body and mind need rest.
 Recharge by taking short breaks to get back to working at your full potential.’’

-If you fail to take a break from work, even though you consider this as a way to save you time, you will be making yourself more tired and therefore unable to work as efficiently as you usually would.
-You’ll find that you’re not managing your time as well as normal.
+If you fail to take a break from work, even though you consider this as a way to save you time, you will be making yourself more tired and less productive.
 You’re skipping writing a to-do list because you’re unsure on where to start, you dodge important calls to try and get work done and you miss out on vital networking sessions just to get the daily tasks ticked-off.

 When you’re having your morning coffee, take some time to produce a carefully thought-out plan for the day, to make you feel more organised but to also prevent anything from slipping through the net.

-We recently produced a FREE downable Time Management e-Book overflowing with tips and advice on how you can efficiently manage your time at work.
-We hope that this could help small business owners plan their time a little better and feel a little less stressed at work.
+We recently produced a FREE downable Time Management e-Book overflowing with tips and advice on how you can efficiently manage your time at work and feel a little less stressed.

 All small business owners have to use their creativity when it comes to running a successful enterprise.
 Whether it’s planning an event, working on your marketing plans or simply considering décor plans for your office, you will need to use your creativity daily a lot more than you may think.